-Survivors of pilot whale pod that beached on the Australian coast are euthanized after rescue fails
+Last of nearly 100 pilot whales that beached on Australia’s coast are euthanized after rescue fails

 “It was a difficult decision for all involved, however the welfare of the whales had to take precedence,” it added.

-The service thanked hundreds of volunteers who helped with the attempt to save the whales.
+The service thanked the officials and volunteers who helped with the attempt to save the whales.
+A storm lashed the beach with wind and rain Wednesday afternoon, and two volunteers were treated by paramedics for hypothermia, Australian Broadcasting Corp. reported.

+Peter Hartley, a manager of the Department of Biodiversity, Conservation and Attractions who oversaw the response, on Thursday described the decision to euthanize the survivors as “incredibly hard.”

+“Probably one of the hardest decisions of my 34 years of wildlife management.
+Really, really difficult,” Hartley told reporters in Albany.

 Wildlife experts speculated the beaching could be an indicator of stress or illness within the pod, but said the reasons would likely remain a mystery.